 The major sports in the Michaelmas are Association and Rugby Football: your house master will ask you to choose one or the other.

-Whichever you choose, the first few afternoons of the half will be devoted to trials - your name will be posted on the notice boards in School Yard, telling you when and where to turn up.
+Whichever you choose, the first few afternoons of the half will be devoted to trials.

-If you have chosen football (i.e. Association Football), you may find yourself in one of the top School teams (Under 14 A and B), which will mean team practices several days a week and matches on Tuesdays (sometimes) and Saturdays (almost always).
-The rest of those who have chosen football take part in a Junior House League competition.
-There is also the Patagonian League for those who would otherwise not get enough football.
+If you have chosen football (i.e. Association Football), you may find yourself in one of the School teams, which will mean team practices several days a week and matches on Tuesdays (sometimes) and Saturdays (almost always).
+The rest of those who have chosen football will still be put into teams and may be promoted to the School teams.

 If you have chosen rugby, you will almost certainly be in a School team (Yearlings A, B, C, D, E, etc), with coaching several days a week and matches almost every Saturday.
 The House Rugby Sevens also take place in the Michaelmas Half.

 For the first six weeks of the half, one afternoon a week is devoted to minor sports.
-Every boy in F makes a selection from a long list (beagling, fencing, rackets, fives, squash, hockey, water polo, climbing, martial arts, badminton, fly fishing, canoeing, basketball, weight training, .22 shooting, golf, table tennis, tennis, athletics, the Wall Game) and spends three afternoons being introduced to one, three afternoons to another.
+Every boy in F makes a selection from a long list (beagling, fencing, rackets, fives, squash, hockey, cross country, water polo, climbing, martial arts, badminton, basketball, .22 shooting, table tennis, the Wall Game) and spends three afternoons being introduced to one, three afternoons to another.

 Later in the half, there is a junior house football knockout competition, in which the rugby players can participate if selected.